PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 ### *Week 11*

-- I will dedicate this week for the integratation of mojaloop via the payment hub.
+- I will dedicate this week for the integration of mojaloop via the payment hub.
 Currently Mobile wallet already has this feature and the same can be taken as a reference while implementing it in mifos mobile
 - I will consult with my mentor the API endpoints that needs to be hit for transactions, registrations, identification and so on

 ### *Week 12*